 - Supporting local charities and organising fundraising activities such as sponsored walks and the ‘Great North Run'

-- Noise reduction measures, including roof access door replacement
+- Noise reduction measures, including roof access door replacement, continuous noise monitoring and installation of noise abatement curtains on high noise emitting processes

 *internal metrics used for period before site was in EU ETS scope